CODIS: Benchmarking Context-Dependent Visual Comprehension for Multimodal Large Language Models: More Cases of

 \section{More Cases of \benchname}

 We present additional cases of \benchname, showcasing outputs of MLLMs on these cases in Figure~\ref{fig:case_1}, Figure~\ref{fig:case_2}, Figure~\ref{fig:case_3}, Figure~\ref{fig:case_4} and Figure~\ref{fig:case_5}.
 We select two cases from each of the five categories.
+The incorrect model responses are highlighted in red.
 To aid readers in better comprehension, we provide explanations regarding the ambiguities in each image.
 It is important to note that these explanations are not visible to MLLMs or human volunteers who answered the questions in \benchname.